Kahzin Daniels: Memphis Showboats

 Daniels signed with the Tampa Bay Bandits of the United States Football League on October 6, 2022.

 Daniels and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+He was placed on the team's injured reserve list on April 8, 2023.
+He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.
+He was re-signed on February 15, 2024.
+He was released on March 10, 2024.

-Personal
+Personal life

 Daniels is legally blind in his right eye.